v-brachetta/Debian12-GNOME/README.md

 # Debian12-GNOME_installinfo

-This repository contains information about the metapackages of GNOME under Debian 12 Bookworm.
-The scope of this repository is to give precise information to those interested in the installation of GNOME and to provide a full list of packages associated with each metapackage.
+This repository provides detailed information about the metapackages of GNOME available in Debian 12 Bookworm.
+Its purpose is to offer clear guidance to those interested in installing GNOME and to present a comprehensive list of packages associated with each metapackage.

 sudo apt-get install gnome-shell